Is Casa Batlló Worth It in 2026? Honest Review + Tips

 - Audio-guided tour

-- Welcome glass of cava + Special ambiance
+- Welcome drink + Special ambiance

-Note the rooftop and Gaudi Cube are NOT included in the night visit.
+Note the rooftop and Gaudí Cube are NOT included in the night visit.

 Magical Nights: From €59